This article was updated April 19, 2022.

 Once the health check is complete and the future of each application system determined, the organization’s long-term IT road map can be refreshed.

 The IT strategy will spell out a series of initiatives to replace, upgrade, and migrate each system to the cloud or to other off-premise providers.
-The good news is that, as our survey shows, the organization should begin to realize cost savings and other benefits of cloud deployment even if some systems remain on premise.
+The organization should begin to realize cost savings and other benefits of cloud deployment even if some systems remain on premise.

 We’re Here to Help